sageserpent-open/kineticMerge/documents/designNotes/codeMotionAnalysis.md

    that cover the same content.
 3. Purging of any overlapping matches, because the content needs to be covered uniquely by sections.
 4. Filling of gaps where content has not been covered by a matched section with unmatched sections.
-5. The final matches are both packed into the resulting `CodeMotionAnalysis`, and their sections on each side are used to formulate a breakdown of the corresponding `Sources` instance - these breakdowns go into the resulting `CodeMotionAnalysis` too.
+5. The final matches are packed into the resulting `CodeMotionAnalysis`, and their sections on each side are used to formulate a breakdown of the corresponding `Sources` instance - these breakdowns go into the resulting `CodeMotionAnalysis` too.